 Occasionally, you have to do things differently.
 Offer your supporters (or potential supporters) a fun night out or an unique opportunity to get involved.

-We do this by hosting Family Fun Events.
+We did this by hosting Family Fun Events.
 During these events, we have adoption staff on-hand to answer specific questions about the foster to adopt process and usually have fun freebies to entice families to come!

 These events led to many families ready to take the steps toward adoption!
 It was an informal, fun environment where they could learn key information about foster adoption without any commitments.